corda/corda-docs-portal/content/en/tools/digital-currencies/defining/_index.md

 * **Token Definers:** The name of the Token Defining Entity that defined the token definition.
 This value is set automatically when the token definition is defined.
 * **Custodian:** The name of the custodian; they are the party on the network responsible for the exchange of off-ledger collateral when a non-issuing party requests tokens of this token definition state from the Token Issuer.
 This party’s responsibility is to inform the issuer that a requesting bank has paid for the token they are requesting.
 This setting is optional and can be "None".
 * **Timestamp:** The date and time at which the token definition was committed to the Corda ledger; this setting is specified automatically when the token definition is defined.
-* **ID:** The unique ID for the token definition; this setting is specified automatically when the token definition is defined
+* **ID:** The unique ID for the token definition; this setting is specified automatically when the token definition is defined.
 * **Version:** An integer specifying the version of the token definition.

 This section describes the tasks associated with token definitions.
 It contains the following: